sveiae/blog/_pages/signup.md

 title: "Know before attackers"
 ---

-[Link to a document]({% link https://www.securiful.com/#for-security-engineers-and-architects %}) to get the power of a red team, without the cost of a red team.
+Sign up to get the power of a red team, without the cost of a red team.
 {% include figure image_path="/assets/images/macbook_geoThreatsDashboard.png" alt="Global threat exposure" caption="Emulate threats from around the world" %}

 ## For security leaders